 Begun in 2008, the Napa Valley Vine Trail is a dedicated walking and cycling trail that will run the length of the valley.
 The 47-mile Trail will pass more than 80 wineries and vineyards as it winds north from the Vallejo Ferry Terminal, through American Canyon, the Rail Arts District in Napa, and northward along the vineyards of Oak Knoll, Yountville, Oakville, Rutherford, Saint Helena and Calistoga.

 This project is a true partnership.
 Thirty Napa Valley organizations representing landowner, commercial, environmental, health, education, civic groups and winery interests are participating with the single goal of bringing this generational project to completion.
-The Vintner Collection wine, bottles, corks, caps, labels, wine storage and ground shipping are donated.
+The Vintner Collection wine, bottles, corks, caps, labels, wine storage and ground shipping are all donated.